 Courses Recently Taught

 What is Latin America’s colonial legacy?
 How do we amend a history of death and destruction with one of cultural exchange and dynamism?
 How was colonialism instituted through violent and nonviolent methods?
 And how do the legacies of colonialism continue to impact the region?
 This course is an introduction to Latin America’s rich colonial history, emphasizing the roots of the region’s diversity.
 Using daily life as a lens to study the establishment and maintenance of Iberian colonialism, the course examines the mixed results of the encounter between European, African, Asian and Indigenous groups; the power dynamics between colony and metropole; and how the story of “conquest” has elicited debate.
 We begin by tracing some of the cultural backgrounds of the men and women who would go on to form the foundation of colonial society.
 As the course progresses, we explore how colonial subjects lived, worked, married, ate, had sex, worshiped and socialized, and how these daily rituals were influenced by the larger structures of colonial power.
 Lectures and reading assignments draw upon a variety of sources, including court cases, biography, travel accounts and visual sources.
 The course concludes with an analysis of the Age of Revolutions, a period of dramatic upheaval that forever changed the continent.
 Previous study of Latin America or fluency in Spanish, French and/or Portuguese is not needed.
-This counts toward the premodern, Americas, global medieval and early modern, and colonial and imperial requirements for the major and the premodern requirement for the minor.
+This counts toward the premodern and Europe/Americas requirements for the major; and for the Americas, global medieval and early modern, and colonial and imperial fields.
 No prerequisite.

 Are revolutions ever as revolutionary as they promise to be?
 When is incremental change advocated over large-scale reform?
 And when is revolution seen as the only option?
 Are the promises of a charismatic leader just a way to manipulate the masses, or are the masses shaping their leaders?
 And what happens when things go awry?
 This course asks these questions in the context of contemporary Latin America.
 It examines the region’s history from independence at the beginning of the 19th century to redemocratization at the end of the 20th.
 The central and recurring theme of the course is the narrative of reform versus revolution and the (often unintended) consequences of each.
 Throughout the course, we encounter debates about nationhood, modernization, imperialism and sovereignty, often from the perspectives of historical figures like Ernesto "Çhe" Guevara and Frida Kahlo.
 In doing so, we can begin contextualizing the circumstances of men and women’s actions, the various possibilities of freedom they envisioned, and the factors leading to their decision to rebel, accommodate or find a third path.
-Prior study of Latin America, or fluency in Spanish, French and/or Portuguese are not needed.
-This class counts toward the modern and Americas requirement for the major and the modern requirement for the minor.
+Prior study of Latin America, or study of Spanish, French or Portuguese are not needed.
+This class counts toward the modern and Europe/Americas requirement for the major, and the Americas field.
 No prerequisite.

 In this course we address the formation and evolution of Mexico from approximately 1800 to the near present, noting aspects of its history as a Spanish colony and an independent republic.
 The course covers issues associated with Mexico's changing, complex identity and how the inhabitants of the region have expressed different sentiments and perceptions about their communities, state and nation.
 We thus explore questions raised by relations between indigenous peoples and various, predominantly Hispanic, ruling groups, as well as questions about class and gender, and political and economic organization.
 The class alternates or mixes lectures with discussions.
-This counts toward the modern and colonial/imperial requirement for the major and the modern requirement for the minor.
+This counts toward the modern and Europe/Americas requirements and the colonial/imperial field for the major.
 No prerequisite.
 Offered every other year.

 This seminar introduces students to the subject of the Mexican Revolution, which defies easy description.
 The course examines the major social and political struggles of the revolution, their origins and their implications as the country emerged from civil war in the 1920s and then underwent substantial reform in the 1930s.
 Further, the seminar considers the meaning(s) of the revolution and how it has been conceived and reimagined in cultural and ideological terms.
 We examine primary sources in class, but the assignments and reading focus on the historiography concerning the revolution and on the interpretation of its political, social and cultural significance.
 Students should have some historical knowledge of the late 19th and 20th centuries and be prepared to quickly gain an overview of the main events of modern Mexican history.
-This counts toward the modern, colonial and imperial requirements for the major and the modern requirement for the minor.
-Prerequisite: sophomore standing.
+This counts toward the modern and Europe/Americas requirement and the colonial/imperial field for the major.
+No prerequisite.
+Sophomore standing.
 Offered occasionally.